All Flashcards

 Allows researchers to control the activity of specific neurons using light-sensitive proteins.

-Damage leads to Broca's aphasia, causing difficulty producing fluent speech.
+Caused by damage to Broca's area; results in difficulty producing fluent speech.